Top 10 destinations in Africa

 An island like no other, its entire nature having evolved in isolation from the rest of the planet, making one of the top 10 Africa holiday destinations.
-Combine Madagascar‘s unique flora and fauna, including the iconic, much adored lemur, staying in national parks, with gorgeous beaches, Crusoe islands and unspoilt coral reefs as a tempting finale.â¨â¨ See our choice of wildlife tours.
+Combine Madagascar‘s unique flora and fauna, including the iconic, much adored lemur, staying in national parks, with gorgeous beaches, Crusoe islands and unspoilt coral reefs as a tempting finale.

 Kenya is our most popular destination in Africa for a safari holiday, partly because it has such amazing national parks including the endless savannah horizons of the Masai Mara, the elephant-rich Amboseli, Tsavo and Samburu.
 The other trump card is Kenya’s coast, both mainland and islands, where you can wash off the dust of a safari at a choice of good hotels.
-You can also climb the beautiful trails of Mount Kenya.Â See a full selection of Kenya holidays.
+See a full selection of Kenya holidays.

 The South Luangwa National Park in Zambia is one of the most beautiful places to view game – everything from big cats, elephants, hippo and wild dogs.
 It has some superb fixed lodges and tented camps, and is great for walking safaris.
 It also combines nicely with a trip to Victoria Falls where you can wonder at the spectacle and have a go at white water rafting.
-Find details of safari holidays in Zambia.

 For a country so close to our home shores, Morocco is jaw-droppingly exotic.
 Options range from a city break in Marrakech, with its lively souk, choice of traditional riad townhouse houses and bewildering main square of Djemaa el Fna, to self-drive tours around the villages of the Atlas Mountains or doing as little as you like on the coast at Essaouira.

 They call it the ‘smiling coast’ but it would be a mistake just to stick to the beaches and confine your activities to along the string of beachfront hotels.
 Inland, The Gambia – a long skinny finger of a country – lies a fascinating insight into rural Africa, villages that seemed to have stepped straight off the pages of national geographic, with superb birdwatching in the country’s varied habitats among the best in Africa.

 The Serengeti, most famously the stage for the annual wildebeest migration, the greatest free show on earth, is easily combined with seeing the incredible diversity of wildlife in the World Heritage Ngorongoro crater.
-You also need to add Lake Manyara, the Selous, Tarangire National Park and other habitats to this incredibly rich natural pot, plus the tempting tropical beaches and islands include Zanzibar, and, for the more intrepid, a climb of Kilimanjaro, Africaâs highest mountain.
+You also need to add Lake Manyara, the Selous, Tarangire National Park and other habitats to this incredibly rich natural pot, plus the tempting tropical beaches and islands include Zanzibar.
 Check out this safari and beach combo, ideal for families.